Search Bible Outlines and commentaries

 Game: once you get this high up the ladder of success, no one will play with you anymore; plus you can’t trust anyone anyway so you prefer to be by yourself –

-it’s lonely at the top; we don’t tend to think of corporate executives as being lonely — they are surrounded by so many people, but in terms of intimacy and close friendships they are often very lonely and disillusioned
+It’s lonely at the top; we don’t tend to think of corporate executives as being lonely — they are surrounded by so many people, but in terms of intimacy and close friendships they are often very lonely and disillusioned.

 A. Commentary: Solomon’s Insights on Isolation